 Google Search Console (formerly known as Google Webmaster Tools) is important for identifying and resolving issues with your site.
 If your current agency set up this account for your company, you need to make sure you have access to it.

-The same goes for Bing Webmaster Tools if you use their platform.
+The same goes for Bing Webmaster Tools, an SEO monitoring tool, if you use their platform.

 Social media accounts

 If your agency managed or worked on your company’s social media accounts, you’ll want to double check that you have access to all of them.
 This is especially important if you ran paid advertisements on any of them.
 Most of the time, these accounts include Facebook, Twitter, LinkedIn, and other common social networks.

 Much like all of your other accounts, it’s a good idea to change these passwords before switching to your new agency.

 3. Be prepared to pause some of your campaigns

 One of the most common questions we’re asked by new clients who switch from their old agency is whether they’ll have to pause their current marketing campaigns.
 In most cases, the answer is yes.
 We typically expect about two weeks of adjustment time for new clients.

 That being said, you’re unlikely to see much of a change during this time period.
 From an SEO standpoint, a few weeks is not enough time to have an impact on your site’s rankings.
 They will not change, unless you happen to switch during a major algorithm update — and that’s highly unlikely to ever happen.